sporanki/dotfiles/big-data/README.md

 - Zookeeper
 - Hadoop
 - Hive(Depends on Hadoop)
-- X Pig(Depends on Hadoop) Currently not compatible with Hadoop 3
+- \*Pig(Depends on Hadoop) Not currently compatible with Hadoop 3 this system should be skipped
 - Hbase(Depends on Zookeeper, Hadoop)
 - Kafka(Depends on Zookeeper)
 - Spark(Depends on Hadoop, Hive)